Get up to $590

 or any specific renovations you are planning,

-you should request clarification from the BC government.
+you should request clarification from the Governments of BC.

 and related expenses.